[Skip to Content]

 Does L-Glutamine Cause Side Effects?

 Most people who take L-glutamine do well.
-Rarely, someone might have stomach pain, constipation, nausea, a headache, or a cough.
+Side effects can include stomach pain, constipation, nausea, a headache, or a cough.
+Rarely, someone might have pain in their back, chest, legs, or arms.

 How Much Does L-Glutamine Cost?